 - From Portland to Multnomah Falls

-Special Tip: If you're looking to do more than visiting Multnomah Falls in the Portland region, you'll love this Oregon guidebook: Fodor's Travel Oregon - Portland - Wineries - Waterfalls - Mountains.
-You'll also find sites in there, you probably couldn't have found without a guide.
-Now: Let's dive into the top tips before visiting Multnomah Falls:
+If you’re looking to do more than visiting Multnomah Falls in the Portland region, you’ll love this Oregon guidebook: Fodor’s Travel Oregon – Portland – Wineries – Waterfalls – Mountains.
+You’ll also find sites in there, you probably couldn’t have found without a guide.
+Let’s dive into the top tips before visiting Multnomah Falls:

 How to Avoid the Crowds | 3 Tips

 - Avoid weekends and public holidays: Visit mid-week if your schedule allows it.
-There are even fewer people when the weather is bad, especially during pouring rain: It's a great experience to hike to the top in quality rain gear.
-The worst time in terms of crowds are the summer months (June, July, August).
-However, it usually starts to get extremely busy in spring (March, April, May) and it's still crowded in the fall (September, October).
+There are even fewer people when the weather is bad, especially during pouring rain: It’s a great experience to hike to the top in quality rain gear.
+The worst time in terms of crowds is the summer months (June, July, August).
+However, it usually starts to get extremely busy in spring (March, April, May) and it’s still crowded in the fall (September, October).
 Visit during the week if you can!

 - Be there early in the morning: The earlier you get there the better your chances of fewer tourists and getting a space to park.
 Maybe even right before sunrise, which is beautiful.
 Check times at Sunrise Sunset Troutdale.
 If you visit on a weekend be there around 7 a.m.!
 As of 2019 visitors report that it’s already crowded around 9 a.m. and still quiet at 7 in the morning.